Sotheby's toasts stellar HK wine sales, art sales mixed

 Soaring demand, particularly from Chinese investors for expensive artwork and luxury goods, has become the norm in recent years.
 But escalating prices in 2011 and challenging economic conditions resulted in lacklustre demand for certain lots at the previous season's sale.

-Sotheby's said its wine sales beat top estimates at HK$63.6 million (5.1million pounds) compared with a forecast of HK$57.3 million.
+Sotheby's said its wine sales beat top estimates at HK$63.6 million compared with a forecast of HK$57.3 million.

 "Mature, classic Bordeaux, Burgundy and Champagne were a huge success," said Sotheby's Worldwide Head of Wine Serena Sutcliffe.